deakjahn/flutter_theming_howto/README.md

 requirements.
 Either it doesn't offer an easy way for the user to change themes, or it doesn't follow the system theme changes (maybe it does, after an app restart, but not immediately while running), or doesn't include the system navigation elements, or shows an unsightly flicker during app startup.
-Or, if it does most everything correctly, it doesn't allow for simple, easy specification of the mai and accent colors.
+Or, if it does most everything correctly, it doesn't allow for simple, easy specification of the main and accent colors.

 So, let me introduce my solution that I built up during many years of flutter development and now I copy from app to app when I need to start a new one.
-It will span a few classes for sure, still, I think, when all is coming together, it's relative simple for what it can accomplish and it really offers all necessary features while still remains straightforward to customize.
+It will span a few classes for sure, still, I think, when all is coming together, it's relatively simple for what it can accomplish and it really offers all necessary features while still remains straightforward to customize.

 In the background, this approach doesn't introduce any new concepts, it just uses the underlying theming mechanism Flutter offers.
 Most importantly, it relies on a provider to inject the necessary information into the app build process.
-So, let's introduce this provider first,
+So, let's introduce this provider first:

 ## ThemeManager